hal-platform/hal/README.md

 #### 2. Assymetric Encryption

-For values that must only be decrypted by the HAL Agents.
+For values that must only be decrypted by the Hal Agents.
 This encryption method requires **openssl** and uses `openssl_seal/openssl_open`.
 These values cannot be decrypted by the frontend.

 - Encrypted Properties